FKF CEO Otieno smells foul play in hurried audit by Sports Ministry inspectors

 The directive came a couple of days ago after concerns by some stakeholders over the alleged misappropriation of funds.
 The auditors have been camping at Kandanda House from Friday and by Monday they were done with their task.

-However, the vocal official has questioned the limited time taken to investigate and go through the files which he believes would have taken at least four weeks.
+However, the top official has questioned the limited time taken to investigate and go through the files which he believes would have taken at least four weeks.

 Editors' Picks